lookback/meteor-tooltips/README.md

 ## Version history

+- `0.4.0` - Allow inline markup in tooltips.
 - `0.3.2` - Fix not being able to set directions for certain directions.
 - `0.3.1` - Fix bug where a tooltip's position would be off, if it was placed near the window edge and thus would break into multiple lines.
 - `0.3.0` - Add support for disabling tooltips completely, or for certain viewports.